nicemarcela/curl_project/src/pages/posts/003 - ariellaflowers.md

 #####A piece of advice from Ariella:

 "LEAVE YOUR HAIR ALONE!
-Once it’s styled don’t touch it let it air dry leave it alone, lol.
-Also, moisturize!
-Oil your scalp, give it a massage."
+Once it’s styled don’t touch it, let it air dry.
+Leave it alone, lol.
+Also moisturize, oil your scalp, give it a massage."